C1K9codes/lung_metastasis_CNV_landscape/README.md

 # lung_metastasis_CNV_landscape
-### The project's goal is to study the CNV landscape through frequency analysis of deep deletions, amplifications occured in the lung metastatic dataset.
+### The project's goal is to study the CNV landscape through frequency analysis of deep deletions, amplifications occured in the lung metastatic dataset downloaded from cBioportal.
+From the dataset the focus was centric to data_cna and meta_cna.
+These two datasets showed the CNV value counts as -2,-1, 0 and +2 and the descripption of files acquired respectively.
+Initial analytics were carried out to retrieve top mutated genes from the database with their counts and later studied frequency analysis through percentage of sample amplified and deleted.